You are currently on Hearing Direct UK

 30 Day Money Back Guarantee

-This entry was posted on 8th August 2012 by Gary.
+This entry was posted on 24th March 2020 by Joan McKechnie.

 Deciding to buy a hearing aid and choosing which one can be a lengthy process as there are many factors to consider.
 To get the most benefit from your hearing aid, you need to know it is the right one for your condition and is affordable for your budget.

 It is important to know, though, that any degree of hearing loss has a substantial impact on people’s lives.
 Not being able to interact with people can lead to social isolation.
 No one should underestimate the improvement a hearing aid can bring.

-The NHS provides an invaluable service for the UK – free hearing aids for anyone with a hearing impairment.
-This is important for people on a budget, and those who are apprehensive about buying a hearing aid.
+The NHS provides an invaluable service for the UK – free hearing aids for anyone with hearing loss.
+This is important for people on a restricted budget, and those who are apprehensive about buying a hearing aid.

 The process involves a hearing test by a specialist to recommend a suitable hearing aid.
 The NHS, although offering a limited range of models, is an option worth considering for many hard of hearing people.
 However, as with every service that does not require financial investment, you should be aware of certain issues.